palantirnet/drupal-rector-sandbox/README.md

 * Restart NFS service `sudo nfsd restart`
 * Test that DDEV can mount NFS `ddev debug nfsmount`
 * Run `ddev restart`

+## How this repository was built

+This project was built more or less using these steps.

+- Create a standard Drupal install with `composer create-project drupal/recommended-project:~8 ../drupal --no-progress` and then move the files into the root.
+- Create a standard DDEV setup, `ddev config`.
+- Add `develop-rector.sh` script to side-load Drupal Rector for local development.
+- Update `composer.json` to use the version side-loaded.
+- Add `PhpUnit` since it doesn't get installed by default and is needed for some rules.
+- Add a `docker-compose.env.yaml` file for DDEV to support XDebug

 ----
 Copyright 2017-2021 Palantir.net, Inc.